 People with weak immune systems or who have a chronic illness, such as diabetes or

-, may suffer an aggressive form called malignant otitis externa.
-This life-threatening condition requires immediate treatment, hospitalization, intravenous antibiotics, and surgery (if needed).
+HIV, may get an aggressive form called malignant otitis externa.
 Malignant otitis externa results in infection of the cartilage and bone around the ear, as well as between the ear and the brain (the skull base).
 The condition can be severe and difficult to treat, causing nerve

 may be necessary.

 This condition can easily be treated, but can become serious and life-threatening in some people, if left untreated.
 This can be very serious particularly in